ktrin-u/Joggernaut/back-end/README.md

 The database used is [MySQL](https://github.com/mysql).

-Authentication standard used is [OAuth2](https://auth0.com/intro-to-iam/what-is-oauth-2) thorugh the [Django-oauth2-provider](https://github.com/caffeinehit/django-oauth2-provider) module.
+Authentication standard used is [OAuth2](https://auth0.com/intro-to-iam/what-is-oauth-2) thorugh the [Django-oauth-toolkit](https://github.com/jazzband/django-oauth-toolkit) module.

-The API is designed to be [REST](https://docs.github.com/en/restful) through the use of the [Django Rest Framework](https://github.com/encode/django-rest-framework) module .
+The API is designed to be [REST](https://docs.github.com/en/restful) through the use of the [Django REST Framework (DRF)](https://github.com/encode/django-rest-framework) module .

 Detailed documentation is to follow.